2025 CS MANTECH Plenary & Invited Speakers

 She received B.S. in physics from Peking University, M.S. in Material Science from Lehigh University and Ph.D. in Electrical Engineering from University of California, Santa Barbara, respectively.
 She was a faculty with the University of Notre Dame from 2004 to 2014.
 Her research focuses on development of III-V nitrides, 2-D crystals, oxide semiconductors, recently also multiferroics & magnetic materials: growth, electronic and optoelectronic devices, especially the interplay between material properties and device development for high performance devices, including RF/THz devices, tunnel field effect transistors, power electronics, DUV emitters and memories.
 Together with her colleague Debdeep Jena, they were the first to demonstrate distributed polarization doping (DPD), especially the p-type DPD in nitride semiconductors.
 This doping scheme is fundamentally different from impurity doping and modulation doping, thus dubbed as the 3rd generation of doping science by Xing.
 Polarization doping is particularly powerful in polar ultrawide bandgap semiconductors since it might be the only known method to achieve both n-type and p-type in an UWBG semiconductor with doping properties akin to shallow impurity dopants.

-Plenary Speaker – Steven DenBaars
+Plenary Speaker – Steven DenBaars, University of California Santa Barbara

 Steven DenBaars is a Distinguished Professor of Materials and Electrical and Computer Engineering, The Mitsubishi Chemical Professor in Solid State Lighting & Display, and Executive Director of the Solid State Lighting and Energy Electronics Center (SSLEEC) at the University of California, Santa Barbara.
 SSLEEC has helped pioneer the advent of high efficiency LED Lighting, LED Displays, laser displays, and energy efficient power electronics.
 Professor DenBaars received his BS from the University of Arizona, MS and PhD from the University of Southern California.
 Professor DenBaars was a member of the technical staff at Hewlett-Packard Optoelectronics development, where he developed high brightness red LEDs in San Jose and Penang, Malaysia.
 Professor DenBaars joined the University of California, Santa Barbara faculty in 1991 where he conducts research on wide-bandgap semiconductors (GaN based) and their application to Micro-LEDs, UV LEDs, VCSELs, Laser Diodes, 5G Electronics, RF and high-power electronic devices.
 Professor DenBaars has co-founded 4 companies in compound semiconductors (Nitres, Soraa, SLD Laser, Akoustis).
 He is the recipient of the ISCS Quantum Device Award (2021), Aron Kressel Award, IEEE Photonics Society(2010) and IEEE Fellow(2008).
 He has published over 1200 peer reviewed publications(H-index of 151) and is the named inventor on 150 U.S. Patents.
 He is a Fellow of IEEE, Member of National Academy of Engineering, and Fellow of the National Academy of Inventors.

-Invited Speaker – Paul S. Martin
+Invited Speaker – Paul Martin, Mojo Vision

 Paul S. Martin is currently SVP for Display at Mojo Vision and inspired by the opportunity to work with the Mojo Vision team to reimagine how the people access, view, and share information beyond current mobile platforms.